sebastiantoh/tp/docs/UserGuide.md

 * The sorted result will last until other contact commands (except `contact delete`) are executed.

+**Example**:
-e.g. You want to see your contacts in reverse alphabetical order by name.
+Let's say you want to see your contacts in reverse alphabetical order based on their name.

 1. Type `contact sort n/ desc` in the **Command Box** and press <kbd>Enter</kbd>.

     <figure>